hbcbh1999/MacPatch/Docs/Server - Install & Setup.md

 Please remeber the passwords for mpdbadm and mpdbro accounts while running this script.
 They will be required during the SetupServer.py script database section.

 		cd /opt/MacPatch/Server/conf/scripts/setup
-		MPDBSetup.sh (must be run on the MySQL server)
+		./MPDBSetup.sh (must be run on the MySQL server)

 **Note:** The MPDBSetup.sh ***can be/should be*** copied to another host if the database exists on a seperate server.

 ##### Install Software <a name='a3c'></a>

 		cd /opt/MacPatch/scripts
-		sudo MPBuildServer.sh
+		sudo ./MPBuildServer.sh

 **Note:** If your behind a SSL content inspector add the custom ca using